jbalogh/django-multidb-router/README.rst

 =======

 ``PinningRouterMiddleware`` identifies database writes primarily by request type, assuming that any ``POST`` request is a write.
+There are two ways to specify that a view writes to the database if it doesn't use a ``POST``
+request:

+1. Decorate the view with the ``multidb.db_write`` decorator.

+2. List the view in the ``MULTIDB_PINNING_VIEWS``.
+This setting is a sequence of strings, which are the full paths of the view names, such as ``myapp.core.views.myview``.

-You can indicate that any view writes to the database by using the ``multidb.db_write`` decorator.
-This will cause the same result as if the request was a ``POST``.
+Either of the two will cause the same result as if the request was a ``POST``.

 You can also manually set ``response._db_write = True`` to indicate that a write occurred.
 This will not result in using the ``default`` database in this